BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/22-04-04-April-Event.md

 ### Accommodation

 The registration **does not include accommodation**.
-Rooms can be booked at the [Kimpton Clocktower](https://www.kimptonclocktowerhotel.com) event hotel in Manchester but participants are free to stay wherever.
+Rooms can be booked at the [Kimpton Clocktower](https://www.kimptonclocktowerhotel.com) event hotel in Manchester, but participants are free to stay wherever.
 Alternative hotels that are nearby include (with rough price estimates as of June 2021):

 - [Holiday Inn Express Manchester City Centre](https://www.ihg.com/holidayinnexpress/hotels/gb/en/manchester/mancc/hoteldetail) (~£85 per night)